pascaldevink/dotfiles/README.md

 # Running

+Note: Install Xcode from the app store first!
+Some packages depend on it and the installation will fail if it's not installed.
+Also make sure that you have started it at least once, to accept the licenses.

 Note: I recommend forking this repo in case you don't like anything I do and want to set your own preferences (and pull request them!)
 ```bash
 git clone --recurse-submodules https://github.com/pascaldevink/dotfiles ~/.dotfiles